ParanoidUser/codewars-handbook/docs/README.md

 The harder the kata, the more points.
 Every new codewarrior is ranked as 8 kyū (Beginner) and can advance through the ranks by completing kata at or above their rank to reach the final 4th dan (Master).
 Kyū indicates the number of degrees away from the master level.
 This is why they count downward.
 Once you reach the master level, we count upward.
 Enough said...
-Banzaaaai!
+Banzai!

 ## Overview